Cost-Benefit Analysis Definition

 – Real (Anything That Contributes To The Bottom Line Net-Benefits)/Transfer (Money Changing Hands)

-When it comes to decision making, timing is the most important element.
+When it comes to decision making, timing is the most crucial element.
 Mapping needs to be done when the costs and benefits will occur and how much they will pan out over a phase.
-This solves two major issues.
-Firstly, a defined timeline enables businesses to align themselves to the expectations of all interested parties.
+It solves two major issues.
+Firstly, a defined timeline enables businesses to align themselves with the expectations of all interested parties.
 Secondly, understanding the timeline allows them to plan for the impact that the cost and revenue will have on the operations.
 This empowers businesses to better manage things and take steps ahead of any contingencies.

 We must ensure to place all costs and all benefits in the same monetary unit.

-This implies converting future costs and benefits into present value.
-This is also known as discounting the cash flows or benefits by a suitable discount rate.
+It implies converting future costs and benefits into present value.
+It is also known as discounting the cash flows or benefits by a suitable discount rate.
 Every business tends to have a different discount rate.

-This is done by subtracting costs from benefits.
+It is done by subtracting costs from benefits.
 The investment proposition is considered efficient if a positive result is obtained.
-However, there are other factors to be considered as well.
+However, there are other factors to be considered, as well.